CloudCannonDemoOrg/documentation-site/content/docs/_index.md

 We can see that a bunch of content was indexed, and Pagefind will be running a preview server (likely on [\:1414](http://localhost:1414)).

 Loading this in your browser, you should see a search input on your page.
-Have a play, and bask in how easy that was to integrate.
+Have a play, and bask in how easy that was to integrate\!

 The last required step is to run Pagefind after building your site on your CMS or hosting platform.
 If you're a CloudCannon user, add a [`.cloudcannon/postbuild`](https://cloudcannon.com/documentation/articles/extending-your-build-process-with-hooks/) file containing the npx command above (minus the `--serve` flag).
 For other platforms, set up an equivalent command to run after your site build — the end goal is that Pagefind will run after every build of your site before it is deployed.